 People often associate varicose veins with older people, and it’s true that many of us develop issues with varicose veins as we age.

-However, varicose veins can cause a cramping feeling in your lower legs or feet.
+However, bulging veins can cause a cramping feeling in your lower legs or feet.
 When they become painful, you should definitely consult a doctor.
 But varicose or spider veins can also be a cosmetic issue.

 What Causes Varicose Veins?

 While age is definitely a factor, varicose veins can be caused by a variety of factors.
 Many cases result from pregnancy.
 People who stand or sit for long periods of time may also be at risk.
 They are also more common in women and people who struggle with weight issues can also have problems.

 But the biggest risk factor for developing varicose or veins is family history.
 In fact, family history accounts for 80 percent of all cases.